-- Financial assets at fair value through profit or loss
+Financial assets at fair value through profit or loss

-Under IFRS, these are assets held for trading, which are not pledged as collateral, comprising treasury bills and quoted equities under NGAAP they were carried at cost less provision for impairment determined on the basis of market related prices.
-These investments were marked to market under both Nigerian GAAP and IFRS as such there is no discrepancy in the measurement.
-However for presentation purposes the investments are shown separately on the face of the financial statements.
+Under IFRS, these are assets held for trading, which are not pledged as collateral, comprising treasury bills and quoted equities under NGAAP that were carried at cost less provision for impairment determined on the basis of market-related prices.
+These investments were marked to market under both NGAAP and IFRS and as such there is no discrepancy in the measurement.
+However, for presentation purposes the investments are shown separately on the face of the financial statements.
 A comparison with NGAAP is shown below.

-Nigerian GAAP IFRS Investment securities Non-pledged trading assets Provision for other assets Fair value loss on held-for-trading assets The impact arising from the change is s ummarised as follows: 31 December 2011 I January 2011 In thousands of Naira Entries to reclassify Held for trading inve estment to Non pledged trading assets 2,124,002 20,141,124 Entries to recognise fair value gain/loss on these assets (FVTPL) 995,797 (12,814) Net reclassification from investment sec curities 3,119,799 20,128,310 Impact on profit or loss 1,008,610 - Impact on equity 995,797 (12,814)
+Nigerian GAAP IFRS Investment securities Non-pledged trading assets Provision for other assets Fair value loss on held-for-trading assets The impact arising from the chang ge is summarised as follows: 2011 January 1, 2011 ₩'000 ₩'000 Entries to reclassify held for tradir ng investment to non-pledged trading assets 2,124,002 20,141,124 Entries to recognise fair value gain/loss on these assets (FVTPL) 995,797 (12,814) Net reclassification from investment securities 3,119,799 20,128,310

+-/::-/: ==/:==/=:=

+Impact on profit or loss 1,008,610 -

+Impact on equity 995,797 (12,814)

-- Assets held as collateral
+Assets held as collateral

-Under NGAAP pledged assets are not required to be separately recognised on the face of the financial statements rather they are to be adressed by way of notes to the account.
-However IFRS requires that assest pledged as collateral should be disclosed.
-The summary is shown below
+Under NGAAP, pledged assets are not required to be separately recognised on the face of the financial statements; rather, they are to be addressed by way of notes to the account.
+However IFRS requires that assets pledged as collateral should be disclosed.
+The summary is shown below.